 After you have picked an attorney you are interested in, place a call and see if he or she might have a free consultation.
 We were lucky that our attorney offered a free one-hour phone consultation.
 It was during this conversation that I felt totally at ease with our choice, as she answered all of my questions and came up with a game plan in that first call.
 If you make a call and do not feel at ease or have any doubts, contact the next attorney on your list.
 Typically free consultations offer no commitment until you sign paperwork to officially hire an attorney.

-Once you have made the decision to hire an attorney, the attorney will have you sign a client contract.
-This contract is often mailed or emailed to you so that you may read it over and sign in order to commit to a attorney-client relationship.
+Once you have decided to hire an attorney, the attorney will have you sign a client contract.
+This contract is often mailed or emailed to you so that you may read it over and sign to commit to an attorney-client relationship.
 This paperwork will often outline information such as hourly rates, legal processes, and what services will be rendered.
 By signing this contract, you enter into an exclusive relationship with this attorney.
-Many attorneys will often require a retainer, which is an upfront free to secure their services.
-This retainer fee can vary but will likely be outlined in the contract you sign prior to representation.
+Many attorneys will often require a retainer, which is an upfront fee to secure their services.
+This retainer fee can vary but will likely be outlined in the contract you sign before representation.
 According to the Academy of Adoption and Assisted Reproduction Attorneys, “A clear, written understanding between the attorney, the client, and the payor allows for better planning, prevents misunderstandings, and documents the parties’ intentions and responsibilities.
 In most states, a written agreement is required by attorney ethics rules…” Once this contract has been signed and submitted and the retainer paid, you will meet with or speak with the attorney to discuss next steps and begin the process of putting your case into motion.